oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

 .. note:: To delete a bulk of tasks in one go, click the |IcEllipsisH| **More Actions** menu at the end of the table header row and then click |IcDelete| **Delete**.

             .. image:: /user_guide/img/activities/tasks/tasks_delete1.png
-               :alt: If the task flow is enabled
+               :alt: Delete a bulk of tasks

 From the Assignee's Profile
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~